 6.2 Distribution of Assets Upon Dissolution

-Upon the dissolution or winding up of the Society, its assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation shall be distributed to the Society of Port Engineers LA/LB Memorial Scholarship Fund at the California State University, Cal Maritime Academy Foundation which has established its tax exempt status under Section 501 (c)(3) of the Code.
+Upon the dissolution or winding up of the Society, its assets remaining after payment, or provision for payment, of all debts and liabilities of the corporation shall be distributed to the Society of Port Engineers LA/LB Memorial Scholarship Fund at the California State University, California Maritime Academy Foundation which has established its tax-exempt status under Section 501 (c)(3) of the Code.

 The Society shall have members within the meaning of section 5056 of the California Nonprofit Corporation Law.

 Members must be 18 years of age and directly or indirectly associated with the Marine Industry.
 The member shall be in good repute within the Marine Industry.

 Each member shall have a classification according to the qualifications of each classification.
 The Board shall determine the classification of each member There shall be 4 (four) classifications.

 D. Honorary Member

 Regular Member shall have a Merchant Marine License or employed by a

 Regular Members shall exercise all rights and privileges of Membership, including a voice and a vote in the Society and meetings.
 They may hold office either as an Officer or a Governor.
 Regular members having once qualified as a Regular Member shall remain in this status unless the Member requests a change from the Board.